 A populous people, more Fair Folk lived on Sangrar in the Elder Days than any other race and they built three glorious kingdoms, Nammovalle, Elrasirre, and Indalle, named for their founders, Nammoran the Firstborn and his sons, Elras the oldest and Indallar the youngest.
-His other son, Nammydan, suffered from middle child syndrome, and came back home to live with his parents after studying with the Harnae in the Grove like some unemployed grad student.
+His other son, Nammydan, suffered from middle child syndrome, and came back home like an unemployed grad student to live with his parents after studying with the Harnae in the Grove .

-In the Elder Days, the Fair Folk comprised nine tribes, formed from the Secondborn Nammoran found sleeping along the banks of the Daraling.
+In the Elder Days, the Fair Folk comprised eighttribes, formed from the Secondborn Nammoran found sleeping along the banks of the River Daraling.
 Each tribe had a distinct flavor, but on the whole, the tribes had more in common than differences.
-Comparing the Wood Elves and the Wild Elves was the equivalent of choosing between Mesquite and KC Masterpiece potato chips, or BBQ vs sour cream if you were talking about the Light Elves, but it sure wasn’t chips vs. pretzels. .
+Comparing the Wood Elves and the Wild Elves was the equivalent of choosing between Mesquite and KC Masterpiece potato chips, or BBQ vs sour cream if you were talking about the Light Elves, but it sure wasn’t chips vs. pretzels.

 The Elves often married outside their tribe.
-They had to, if they didn’t want to sleep with their cousins and they were free to do so without fear of recrimination from Lillandra’s.
-The Goddess of the Hearth’s ban against love gone wrong only applied to inter-racial coupling (the Elder Days had no Rosa Parks), not to inter-tribal canoodling.
-Even Kandol’s ancestry includes High Elves, Fair Elves and Grey Elves and he was only third generation.
-After the Darkening and then again, after the Reckoning, the numbers of Fair Folk remaining on the world had dwindled to a fraction of what it had been.
-There were so few of them, that keeping the tribal bloodlines pure wasn’t practical and they became one people, though every once in a while, the old bloodlines would breed true and a throwback was born, like the winged Elves in Dol Melerith.
+They had to, if they didn’t want to sleep with their cousins and they were free to do so without fear of recrimination from Lillandra’s Ban.
+The Lady of the Hearth’s ban against love gone wrong only applied to inter-racial coupling (the Elder Days had no Rosa Parks), not to inter-tribal canoodling.
+Kandol’s ancestry includes High Elves, Fair Elves and Grey Elves and he was just two generations removed from the Firstborn.
+After the Darkening and then again, after the Reckoning, the numbers of Fair Folk remaining on the world dwindled to a fraction of what it had been.
+There were so few of them that keeping the tribal bloodlines pure wasn’t practical.
+The Fair Folk became one people, though every once in a while, the old bloodlines would breed true and a throwback was born, such as the winged Elves born in Dol Melerith.

 The Fair Folk were a tall, slender people with pointed ears, who never looked older than a young adult, the age when you’re still going to bars every weekend but kind of wish you weren’t.
 The really old ones though, you could see it in their almond-shaped eyes and in their auras.
 The oldest ones had the brightest auras.
-In my time, they stood about six and a half feet tall, give or take a few inches either way were mostly fair-skinned.
+In my time, they stood about six and a half feet tall, give or take a few inches either way, and were mostly fair-skinned.
 They had a grace about them when they moved … like Michael Jackson walking on air.
-Back in the Elder Days, each tribe had their own look, but most extreme were the Mist Elves with wings, feathered like an eagle’s, stretching up to twenty feet tip to tip.
+Back in the Elder Days, each tribe had their own look, but most extreme were the Mist Elves with wings, feathered like an eagle’s, stretching as wide as twenty feet from tip to tip.

 |Fair Elves||7′||fair-skinned||black, silver,white||blue, grey|